Hugo Haak: Younger years

 As a kid, Haak was encouraged to sport.
 His parents put him on judo, so he could learn how to fall.
 His main sport would be field hockey.
 His interest in cycling grew when he saw his uncle and nephew riding recreative tours and he watched the spring classics and the Tour de France.
 A kid down the road was a member of road racing club Rennersclub Jan van Arckel, and Haak went along with him and was hooked.
-He joined the club at age 12 and quit hockey two years later, because the matches and races were both on saturdays, and he preferred the successes and more competitive nature of cycling.
+He joined the club at age 12 and quit hockey two years later, because the matches and races were both on Saturdays, and he preferred the successes and more competitive nature of cycling.

 From the road to track races

 The focus of his junior years was to enjoy himself while cycling.
 He wasn't a lazy cyclist, but his peers were more fanatic, trained more and progressed faster.
 At a track cycling clinic of the Royal Dutch Cycling Union, Haak discovered that while he lost the winning streak on the road, on the track he could beat his peers.
 His talent was confirmed when he won a silver medal at the Sprint and a bronze medal at Keirin, at the 2008 Dutch Junior Track Championships.
-This lead to an invitation to stay and train at the Dutch National Sports Centre Papendal.
+This led to an invitation to stay and train at the Dutch National Sports Centre Papendal.
 In his last year of high school (VWO), Haak devoted two days of the week to track cycling at Papendal.
-His room mate was Matthijs Büchli.
+His roommate was Matthijs Büchli.
 When Haak and Büchli, the top 2 riders of the Netherlands, ended up on 63rd and 64th place at the sprint of the 2009 Junior World Championships in Moscow, they got inspired to do better.